 In addition to my continuing academic writing and research, including co-editing what I hope will be an inspiring new series for young adults, ‘Hearing Others’ Voices , (something the Mount was also good at), I have found myself also writing poetry, novels and film scripts, all new genres for me but several of which have, to my astonishment, won international awards.

 The most recent excitements have been, first, meeting a brilliant young Canadian Film Director eager to produce my ‘Black Ink Pearl ’ screenplay.
 On the surface it’s a romance drama, but underneath a deeply religious myth (we would love to include Judi Dench as one of the lead actors, with our shared Mount ethic I know she would warm to its vision).
 All we need now is funding for the (not too costly) filming; and, second – just this morning as I write – an in-principle agreement for Fiji Television to produce their first feature film, ‘Voyagers in the Fijian Pearl’ – script by me!

 The strange thing is that all this recent writing has come unexpectedly, without deliberate planning.
 It arrives in dreams, or, better put, in that liminal in-between place that is neither sleeping nor waking, and yet both.

 And there I discover again in myself the inspiration and magic of silence and of waiting.
 Thank you Mount!

 Professor Ruth Finnegan FBA, The Open University, versatile multi award author, and anthropolgist.
 Find out more about Ruth’s work.

 We welcome news and stories from Old Scholars from The Mount.
-If you would like to share your story on this blog page, please contact Lucy Marsh, the Development and Alumnae Officer.
-You can also contact Lucy if you would like to give a donation to the Mount School Foundation, which continues to support girls from all backgrounds to achieve an outstanding education at the Mount School.
+If you would like to share your story on this blog page, please contact firstname.lastname@example.org.
+You can also the School you would like to give a donation to the Mount School Foundation, which continues to support girls from all backgrounds to achieve an outstanding education at the Mount School.